inclavare-containers/inclavare-containers/README.md

 - enclave runtime
   The backend of `rune` is a component called enclave runtime, which is responsible for loading and running trusted and protected applications inside enclaves.
 The interface between `rune` and enclave runtime is [Enclave Runtime PAL API](rune/libenclave/internal/runtime/pal/spec.md), which allows invoking enclave runtime through well-defined functions.
 The softwares for confidential computing may benefit from this interface to interact with cloud-native ecosystem.

   One typical class of enclave runtime implementations is based on Library OSes.
 Currently, the recommended enclave runtime interacting with `rune` is [Occlum](https://github.com/occlum/occlum), a memory-safe, multi-process Library OS for Intel SGX.
+And another typical class of enclave runtime is [WebAssembly Micro Runtime (WAMR)](https://github.com/bytecodealliance/wasm-micro-runtime) with Intel SGX, a standalone WebAssembly (WASM) runtime with a small footprint, including a VM core, an application framework and a dynamic management for WASM applications.

   In addition, you can write your own enclave runtime with any programming language and SDK (e.g, [Intel SGX SDK](https://github.com/intel/linux-sgx)) you prefer as long as it implements Enclave Runtime PAL API.